 Why Hike Midway Pass

-From the high point on the trail at 3.0 miles the path drops down to Midway Pass, a saddle on a low ridge separating the Coleman Creek and Midway Creek drainages, at 3.9 miles.
+From the high point on the trail at 3.0 miles the path drops down to Midway Pass, a saddle on the ridge separating the Coleman Creek and Midway Creek drainages, at 3.9 miles.
 The pass is pleasant but hardly the highlight of the trip.
 The steep valley walls on either side of the saddle limit the views.
 Green Mountain towers above the Roaring Fork Valley to the south while unnamed peaks in the Hunter-Fryingpan Wilderness fill the skyline to the north.

 The pass is the turnaround point for day hikers.
 On the north side of the pass the Midway trail descends the Midway valley and connects with the Hunter Creek and Woody Creek trails, offering opportunities for overnight trips in the Hunter-Fryingpan Wilderness